Man struck and killed on freeway after fleeing immigration agents, California official says

 The spokesperson did not respond to questions about the operation.

-The report is the second of a person being killed in Southern California while fleeing federal immigration enforcement authorities.
+The Trump administration has made arrests at Home Depot stores, car washes, garment factories and other locations, with many people held in immigration detention.
 Last month, a farmworker fell from a greenhouse roof during an immigration raid at a cannabis facility northwest of Los Angeles and died from his injuries.

-A vigil was planned for Friday by immigrant advocates, who denounced the widespread raids since President Donald Trump took office this year.

-Trump has stepped up enforcement in a crackdown on immigration with raids and a surge in immigration detention.
-Arrests have been reported at Home Depot stores, car washes, garment factories and other sites across Southern California, stoking widespread fear in immigrant communities.

 Last month, a federal court in Southern California temporarily blocked the Trump administration from carrying out indiscriminate sweeps.
 A hearing on the issue is set for September.